 API

-To ensure the stability, performance, and fair usage of the SE Ranking platform for all users, the API enforces rate limits.
-Rate limits restrict the number of requests an application can make to the API within a specific timeframe.
+To ensure the stability, performance, and fair usage of the SE Ranking platform, API rate limits restrict the number of requests an application can make within a given timeframe.
+Limits are enforced at the API key level, meaning all requests made with the same key—across threads, workers, or servers—are counted together.

-SE Ranking uses a rolling one-second window for evaluation.
-The API continuously monitors the request rate over the immediately preceding second.
+SE Ranking evaluates request rates using a rolling one-second window, continuously measuring traffic over the immediately preceding second.

 Data APIRetrieving raw data (e.g., keywords, backlinks, domain analysis, website audit, AI Search).10 requests per second (RPS)

-Project APIManaging account resources (e.g., adding/deleting websites, managing keywords, updating settings).5 requests per second (RPS)
+Project APIManaging account resources (e.g., adding or deleting websites, managing keywords, updating settings).5 requests per second (RPS)

 For asynchronous endpoints within the Data API (such as /backlinks/export), both the initial request to create the task and any subsequent requests to poll the status endpoint (e.g., /export/status) count against the 10 RPS limit.